fioriandrea/lanthanum/README.md

 ### Maps

-Maps are associative arrays built-in into Yasl.
+Maps are associative arrays built-in into Lanthanum.
 Internally they are implemented as hash tables.
 Maps support nesting.

 ### Arrays

-Yasl arrays are the basic container type.
+Lanthanum arrays are the basic container type.
 They can contain any kind of value and can nest.
 Internally they are implemented as dynamic arrays.
 Arrays are 0 indexed.

 ### Functions

-Yasl functions are first class citizens.
+Lanthanum functions are first class citizens.
 They can be stored in variables, passed to other functions and returned by other functions.
-Yasl supports closures.
+Lanthanum supports closures.
 This means that functions are bound together with their lexical environment.
 Any time that a function is created, it is wrapped inside a closure.

 ## Operators

-Yasl has the following operators:
+Lanthanum has the following operators:

 ### Logical